TheUltDev/TibiaXYZ/README.md

 # TibiaXYZ
-A map and related resources for Tibia
+A map and related resources for Tibia, a free to play 2D MMORPG.